 - Mechanical (Static/Rotary/Package) layout:

-Mechanical datasheets for equipment like columns, vessels, tanks, etc. Layout drawing of packages items showing auxiliary equipment.
+Mechanical datasheets for equipment like columns, vessels, tanks, etc. Layout drawing of package items showing auxiliary equipment.

 - HVAC (Heating, Ventilation, and Air conditioning): Layouts showing the HVAC duct size and the location.